 Somewhat surprisingly, India (and Ancient India for that matter) isn’t a particularly common setting for international entertainment.
-Perhaps in part, because Bollywood and related entertainment thrives on its own, we don’t tend to see a huge selection of internationally produced films, shows, or games set in the country.
+Perhaps in part, because Bollywood and related entertainment thrive on its own, we don’t tend to see a huge selection of internationally produced films, shows, or games set in the country.
 Examples do accumulate gradually over the years, however, to the point that by now there may be a few more than some people realize.

 Best International Pop Culture Set in India